 Scope of ASTM D4168 Pre-Molded Cushion Shock Testing

-These standard test methods are designed to evaluate foam-in-place cushioning materials in a manner in which the foam-in-place packaging material is used.
+The ASTM D4168 standard test method is designed to evaluate foam-in-place cushioning materials in a manner in which the foam-in-place packaging material is used.
 In particular, the method includes simultaneous use of a plastic film, the foam, and the box usually used in this method of packaging.
 Test method A uses a free-fall package drop height test apparatus while test method B uses a shock-test apparatus.

 The procedure starts by assembling the test block with the weight adjusted to achieve the desired static load.
 A total of five drops at the chosen test conditions must be repeated with the box positioned so that the weight rests on the test cushion throughout the entire test.
 The maximum number of tests performed with a single sample is five.

 Test Method A: Free-Fall Drop – Set the release mechanism to support the test specimen at the desired drop height.
 Next place the test specimen on the release mechanism support. operate the machine in accordance with the manufacturer’s instructions.
 Repeat the test for a total of five drops at the chosen test conditions.